ms/buildtogether.tech/src/important/index.md

 Figuring out what those pieces are can take time, so don't be embarrassed to make "plan XYZ" a task in its own right.
-And remember that the future is approaching at a rate of 24 hours per day: if something is going to take sixty hours to do, you had better allow at least ten working days for it, which means you'd better tackle the first piece two weeks before the deadline.
+And remember that the future is approaching at a rate of 24 hours per day: if something is going to take thirty hours to finish, you had better allow at least five working days for it, which means you'd better start at least that far ahead of the deadline.

 The point of all this organization and preparation is to be able to immerse yourself in your problem.